dtaraso/git_brunch/Stove_Top_Bhindi_Sabji.md

  - Add in tomatoes.
 Mix well and fry for 2 mins.
 Cover and cook bhindi ki sabji on a low flame.

- - When the tomatoes turn soft and mushy, check the salt and spice.
+ - When the tomatoes turn soft and mushy (approximately 4 minutes), check the salt and spice.

  - If needed add more of them.
 Add kasuri methi or curry leaves.

- - Fry for a few minutes till the raw smell of tomatoes goes away.
+ - Fry for a few minutes till the raw smell of tomatoes goes away (approximately 2 minutes).
 You can cook the bhindi to your liking partially cooked or fully cooked.

  - Serve bhindi ki sabji with plain rice or chapati.